openspending/community.openspending.org/blog/_posts/2013-01-29-open-spending-in-morocco.md

 [1](http://www.lnt.ma/economie/la-transparence-budgetaire-au-centre-dune-rencontre-debat-63825.html)
 and
 [2](http://www.leconomiste.com/article/902383-la-transparence-budg-taire-fait-d-bat))

-1) What were the premisses for the meeting:

-"The Moroccan government is currently examining a new proposal for freedom of information law, and is considering to what extend fianncial and budget transpanrency can be implemented.
-From OpenSpending the message was that...

-2) What role can OpenSpending, MySociety and other platforms play for transparency in Morocco and in the wider region?

-3) Challenges ahead:
-- getting viable partners with technical capacities and ressources to take on financial transparency monitoring
-- to develop local solutions and implementations, which can make a real impact (demands for localization, training)
-- to push for strong transparency practises and laws in the country

 It was the experience of MySociety that their parliamentary monitoring tools were never accused of being partisan.
 It's important to keep